-JOSEPH JUSTICE CENTER WORKS WITH COMMUNITY PARTNERS SPECIALIZING IN SUBSTANCE ABUSE AND MENTAL HEALTH TREATMENT.
 What is Alcoholism?
 Alcoholism is when a person can’t control how much they drink.
 Alcoholics feel they can’t function without booze.
 They will continue to drink, even though it damages their physical and mental health, relationships, and their ability to function normally.
 People that grow up with an alcoholic parent or sibling are 4 times more likely to become alcoholics.
-The depressant and sedative effects of alcohol create an enjoyable detachment from the stresses of life, but this is overshadowed by the immense damage it does.
+The depressant and sedative effects of alcohol create an enjoyable detachment from the stresses of life, but this is overshadowed by the immensely devastating damage alcohol does to human health.
 Alcohol contains a lot of sugar, which makes it artificially energizing.
 Alcohol temporarily stimulates the body with a quick buzz of fake energy that quickly dips down again.
 When we lack sufficient nutrition (from real food), or our hormones are out of balance (due to toxins), we seek instant energy-gratification to make us feel better.
 Why Do You Drink?
 People claim to drink alcohol for various reasons:

 Previous pleasurable experiences